SDkie/alien-invasion/README.md

 ---
 ## Assumptions:
 * Aliens count should not be greater than cities count
+* Each Alien start out at a different city

 ## Build
     go build ./cmd/alien-invasion-cli

 ## Usage
     alien-invasion-cli allows to run the simulation of alien invasion

     Usage: